 Fostering an Equitable, Engaged, Empowered Community

-United Way of Central Iowa's strategic focus for beyond 2020 introduces the new way our organization will establish standards, set goals, and measure progress in the community.
-UNITED to THRIVE will guide every strategic decision as United Way of Central Iowa aims to unite central Iowans to foster a thriving community – one that is equitable, engaged, and empowered.
+United Way of Central Iowa's strategic focus outlines the way our organization establishes strategies, sets goals, and measures progress in the community.
+UNITED to THRIVE guides every strategic decision as United Way of Central Iowa aims to unite central Iowans to foster a thriving community – one that is equitable, engaged, and empowered.

-The five elements of a thriving community are interconnected areas of focus United Way of Central Iowa uses to create strategies and set goals to improve the lives of every person in our community.
+The 5 Elements of a Thriving Community are interconnected areas of focus United Way of Central Iowa uses to create strategies and set goals to improve the lives of every person in our community.

 Central Iowans live in stable, healthy places with essential supports they need to thrive.